corsonknowles/SoloAsana/README.md

 I used React's synthetic event handlers to allow custom behavior for the enter and delete keys and the up and down arrows.
 Let's look at a detailed example.
 This code allows you to move up and down a list of tasks, without generating any errors at the beginning or end of the list where there is no where to move to.
 It overwrites the normal behavior of the up and down arrows.
 Instead of going to the beginning or end of a line of text, they will take the user to the next item in the list, making the To Do editor much more like a text editor in the browser.
 ```
-// look up the potential next item in the list, then only if it exists, focus on and select that element.
+// look up the potential next item in the list
+// then only if it exists, focus on and select that element.
 ...
 } else if (event.key === 'ArrowDown' || event.keyCode === 40) {
   event.preventDefault();